djangsters/redis-tasks/docs/source/index.rst

 Adding Scheduled Tasks
 ----------------------
+So far the configuration allowed you to run the tasks almost immediately.
+What if you want to specify the exact time?

-5. To add regularly executed tasks we extend the ``settings.py`` module to this:
+5. To add regularly executed tasks we extend the `settings.py` module to this:

 .. code:: python

     import os
-    from redis_tasks import crontab, once_per_day, run_every
+    from redis_tasks import run_every

     REDIS_URL = os.environ['REDIS_URL']